scalameta/metals/docs/installation-contributors.md

+---
+id: installation-contributors
+title: Installation
+---

-> ⚠️ This project is very alpha stage.
+⚠️ This project is very alpha stage.
 Expect bugs and incomplete documentation.

 The following instructions are intended for contributors who want to try Metals and provide feedback.
 We do not provide support for day-to-day usage of Metals.